 - Optimize for ATS: Many remote-first companies use applicant tracking systems.
 Mirror the job description’s keywords in the resume and cover letter.
 For interview preparation, see interview questions for remote work.

-Remote Jobs That Pay Well vs. In-Office: The Pay Gap Reality
+Remote Jobs That Pay Well vs. In-Office Jobs: Pay Gap Data for 2026

 Whether remote jobs pay less than in-office roles depends on the data source.
 The evidence for 2026 shows near-parity for knowledge work: